Maintaining your firearms goes beyond just appearances; it’s about ensuring their peak performance and longevity.

 What gun oil do Navy SEALs use?

 The specific type of gun oil used by Navy SEALs is not publicly disclosed.
-However, they likely use high-quality lubricants that are specifically designed for use in harsh and demanding environments.
+However, they likely use high-quality lubricants designed for use in harsh and demanding environments.

-Some of the key factors that are likely to be considered when selecting a gun oil for military use include reliability, durability, and resistance to extreme temperatures and environmental conditions.
+Some key factors to consider when selecting a gun oil for military use include reliability, durability, and resistance to extreme temperatures and environmental conditions.

-There are many different types of gun oils on the market that are formulated to meet the needs of military and law enforcement professionals.
+Many different types of gun oils on the market are formulated to meet the needs of military and law enforcement professionals.
 That said, Mil-Comm TW25B is used by US/NATO forces.

 Is WD 40 good for oiling guns?

-WD-40 is not recommended for use as a gun oil, as it is not specifically formulated for firearms and may not provide the necessary lubrication and protection for the moving parts of a gun.
+WD-40 is not recommended for use as gun oil, as it is not specifically formulated for firearms and may not provide the necessary lubrication and protection for a gun’s moving parts.

-While WD-40 is a popular multi-purpose lubricant that can be used for a variety of household and automotive applications, it is not designed to withstand the high pressures and temperatures generated by firearms.
+While WD-40 is a popular multi-purpose lubricant that can be used for various household and automotive applications, it is not designed to withstand the high pressures and temperatures generated by firearms.

 Additionally, WD-40 may contain solvents that can damage certain gun finishes or plastics.

-WD-40 can be used in conjunction with something like Hoppes 9 oil as shown in the following video.
+WD-40 can be used with something like Hoppes 9 oil, as shown in the following video.

 Conclusion